hackforla/HomeUniteUs/.github/ISSUE_TEMPLATE/engineering-issue-template.md

 ---

 ### 📦 Technical Notes
+*Provides the engineering team with technical context and constraints that help us make good implementation decisions and avoid common pitfalls specific to our system.*

-Engineering team should document their approach here, such as:
+*Engineering team should document their approach here, such as:*
 - Component hierarchy or file structure plan
 - Libraries or dependencies needed
 - How local state and API responses will be managed
 - Planned test coverage
-- API endpoint:
+- API endpoint details
-- Feature flag:
+- Feature flag configuration
-- Known limitations:
+- Known limitations or constraints

 ---

 ### 🧪 Testing Strategy
+*Defines the comprehensive approach for validating that the feature works correctly, performs well, and meets all requirements before release.
+"How will we validate this feature works correctly before shipping it?"*
 - Unit tests for form logic and validation
 - Integration test with backend service
 - Cross-browser UI check
 - Responsive layout testing (mobile, tablet, desktop)
+- Manual testing for edge cases and user workflows
 ---

 ### 🚩 Risks / Considerations
+*Identifies potential technical, implementation, and delivery challenges that could impact the successful completion of the feature.
+"What could go wrong technically, and how should we prepare for it?"*

+**Examples:**
+- "Risk: File upload feature could impact server performance - plan load testing and optimization"
+- "Consideration: New authentication flow requires coordination with DevOps for environment variables"
-- API spec not finalized – may need adjustments
+- "Risk: API spec not finalized – may need adjustments during development"
-- Edge case for conditional fields requires backend logic
+- "Consideration: Edge case for conditional fields requires backend logic coordination"
-- DB schema must be deployed first
+- "Dependency: DB schema must be deployed before feature implementation" **Feature-specific risks:**

-### ⚠️ Risk Assessment & Compliance Considerations
-- **Security Impact:** (e.g., new endpoints, data exposure, authentication changes?)
-- **Data Privacy:** (Does it handle PII or sensitive data?
-Do we need a DPA update?)
-- **Regulatory Impact:** (e.g., GDPR, HIPAA, PCI-DSS, etc.)
-- **Third-Party Tools:** (Any new integrations needing legal/security review?)
-- **Accessibility Concerns:** (Does this meet WCAG/ADA standards?)
-- **Rollback Plan:** (What’s the mitigation if something goes wrong?)
+- [ ] [Risk/consideration]: [Impact and mitigation approach]
+- [ ] [Risk/consideration]: [Impact and mitigation approach]
 ---

 ### 🧵 Related Issues